NitrogenUA/taskman/README.md

 ## Dependencies

-To successfully run the project you will require a container engine like [docker](https://docs.docker.com/get-docker/) or [podman](https://podman.io/) installed.
+To run the application you will require a container engine like [docker](https://docs.docker.com/get-docker/) or [podman](https://podman.io/) installed.

 ## Installation